 If you are buying for your organisation rather than for yourself, it is simple for you to add learners, assign training and print certificates.
-You will have a dashboard to monitor learner progress and attainment.
+You will have a dashboard to monitor learner progress.

-Our training licences don't expire and are only assigned to a learner the first time they launch the training.
-Substantial discounts are applied to bulk purchases and annual licences are also available.
+Our training licences don't expire and are only assigned to a learner when they launch the training.
+Substantial discounts are available for bulk purchases.